kipVk/php-piscine/README.md

 # ex04
 Get all photos under the tag IMG from a parsed web.
 This was a total pain since it has to be done with curl instead of other parser that are a lot better.

+# php-d03

+# ex00
+Just installing a software.

+# ex01
+phpinfo

+# ex02
+Print all variables parsed on an url

+# ex03
+Show plain text